LifeofSwervo/Java/Data Structures using Java/Re-attempts and reviews/Lab 1.md

 Then create a class named NumbersDriver.
 It contains your main method.
 In the main method, do the following:

-- Instantiate a Numbers object that contains a 10 element array.Call the display method of the Numbers object.
+- Instantiate a Numbers object that contains a 10 element array.
+Call the display method of the Numbers object.
 - Use the setValue method to assign values to the elements of the array that is encapsulated within the Numbers object.
 - Use the getValue method to return and display the first and last numbers in the array.
 - Use the getLength method to return and display the length (the number of elements) of the array.Call the display method to the Numbers object once again.